Make It Legal: Lonzo Ball Says That It’s Common Knowledge That College Basketball Players Get Paid

 A federal probe into the off-the-books practices of at least 20 Division I NCAA basketball programs has exposed multiple violations of the association’s rules.
 Yahoo!
-Sports reported that financial documents reveal multiple cash advances and other perks were given to high school and college prospects as well as their families.
+Sports reported that financial documents reveal multiple cash advances and other perks were given to high school and college prospects, as well as their families.
 But Lonzo Ball said on Friday that this isn’t new information.
 Rather than penalize the programs and the players, the NCAA should legalize the practice.

 During a press conference, Lonzo was interviewed about his return to the court after the Lakers rookie had suffered an MCL injury and missed 15 games.
 The eldest Ball brother said that he just wants to get back to his winning ways.
 But a reporter asked him to weigh in on the federal probe and whether or not college players should be paid.
 His response was a resounding “yes.”